The apply now button markup on this page is in the source but commented out.

 The iCons curriculum integrates scientific expertise across disciplines, giving students opportunities to work with real-world case studies from day one.
 The program fosters collaborative learning, discovery-based projects, leadership development, and multidisciplinary analytical skills.

-Students choose a theme area before registering for the second-year courses, and are expected to join a lab by the spring semester of their Junior year. iCons students are not required to be members of the Commonwealth Honors College, but all iCons courses carry honors credit.
+Students choose a theme area before registering for the second-year courses, and are expected to apply the skills of their discipline to solving a real-world problem through their undergraduate career, either through an honors thesis, research project, or engineering project. iCons students are not required to be members of the Commonwealth Honors College, but all iCons courses carry honors credit.

 For more details see: